 It seems like the marketing level on Halloween has EXPLODED in the past 5 years and the theme parks are taking full advantage.
-We’ve visited both Disneyland and Legoland the past few years and I often get asked a ton of questions: Is it worth the money, what is included, would you recommend it?
+We’ve visited a couple theme parks for Halloween over the past couple years.
+Disneyland Halloween and Legoland Halloween both have their own unique takes on this holiday and of course some additional costs.
+I often get asked a ton of questions about these two events: Is it worth the money, what is included, would you recommend it?
 So, I figured we could cover it all here.

 So, Disney actually has two events going on to celebrate Halloween.
 For starters they decorate both parks (Disneyland and CA Adventure) to showcase the holiday season.
 Think bright orange pumpkins EVERYWHERE!!
 I am not a huge Halloween person and I still love the decorations.
 Especially, strolling down Main Street, U.S.A., which is transformed into a Pumpkin Festival with hundreds of hand-carved pumpkins.
 The detail is impressive!

 You will pay your normal entry ticket or you can use your annual pass.
 There are no additional tickets needed to check out the Halloween festivities.

 - Character Meet and Greets

 My munchkins love taking pictures and visiting with the Disney characters and they are especially thrilled to see them in their Halloween costumes.
 They have new costumes every year and so my kids are always excited to see what they are dressed up as.